Alex-AK/portfolio_v3/client/content/pages/now.md

 The last couple of months have been a process of creative exploration, knitting, and cooking.

-- **Cooking** - making pickled vegetables and preserves.
+- **Cooking** - making pickled vegetables and preserves, planning holiday feasts for upcoming virtual holiday dinners.
 - **Knitting** - started small with some knit squares for practice.
-Next up is a circular cowl then some hats.
+Almost done with my first big project - a circular scarf with alternating knit patterns.

 #### <br/> Want to connect?
 [I'd love to hear from you.](/contact)